The Myths Encompassing Taking Aspartame During

 Aspartame is an artificial sweetener that was created in 1965.
 It is usually promoted as NutraSweet or AminoSweet.
 Since the FDA approved it for consumption in 1974, Aspartame has been the subject of a number of controversies and web hoaxes.
 One of these hoaxes concerned a long e-mail declaring that aspartame leads to “methanol toxicity”, systemic lupus, vertigo, as well as other side effects.

 There is a lot of debate on the internet about aspartame, with many people believing that it is harmful.
-However, the weight of scientific evidence does not support these claims.
-Here are a of the most popular myths about aspartame:
+However, the of scientific evidence does not support these claims.
+Here are a of the most popular about aspartame:

 Myth #1: It Produces Excess Weight